bflaven/a-quick-journey-through-api-testing/README.md

 This repository is the one for the book "A quick journey through API Testing.
 From Node Application to Postman best practices through Gherkin features" written by Bruno Flaven.

+**The book can be found on Amazon at this address: [A quick journey through API Testing.
+From Node Application to Postman best practices through Gherkin features (English Edition)](https://www.amazon.fr/dp/B07MH81L1X/)**

 ## Introduction

 I discovered through my job, the requirement to make tests both from a technical and a content point of view.
 For anyone who is running an API centric ecosystem of website, applications, third-parties, partners...
 Testing is a prerequisite.
 For me, learning testing has been a long and tedious process of a progressive discovery of tools, mindset, technology that enable API testing.
 At the end of this process, I have decided to compile all my investigations into a book named "A quick journey through API Testing.
 From Node Application to Postman best practices through Gherkin features"